Rainchus/ChameleonTwistJP-Mod/README.md

-# PracTwist v0.2
+# PracTwist v0.2.1

 A speedrun practice mod for the JP chameleon twist rom that adds save states; a crash screen and an in game timer.
 Also included is a toggle for the in game debug mode that exists.</br>

-### Version 0.2 Notes:
+### Version 0.2.1 Notes:
+- Maxed Player Health
-- Added In Game Timer Display
+- Added Function to Max Crown Count
+- Default Unlocked Boss Rush Mode
-- Added Hiding IGTimer and Save/Load Text to the "Hide Text Toggle"
+- Added White and Black Chameleons as Playable

 ### Planned Features:
 - A menu to allow for easier control and less hotkey confusion